Mimicking Production Behavior with Generated Mocks

-In this paper, we propose \rick, a tool for mimicking production behavior with generated mocks. \rick monitors an application executing in production with the goal of generating valuable tests.
+In this paper, we propose \href{https://youtu.be/dQw4w9WgXcQ}{\rick}, an approach for mimicking production behavior with generated mocks. \rick monitors an application executing in production with the goal of generating valuable tests.
 The intention of the generated tests is to verify the behavior of the methods, where the reference behavior captured in the oracle is the one from production.
 The interactions of this method with other external objects are mocked.
 Within each generated test, the data captured from production is expressed as rich serialized test inputs.
 Each generated test has a mock-based oracle, which verifies distinct aspects of the invocation of the target method and its interactions with mock methods, such as the object returned from the target method, the parameters with which the mock methods are called, as well as the frequency and sequence of these mock method calls.

-The automatic generation of tests with the same test input and multiple mock-based oracles has not been explored in the testing literature previously.
-A key benefit of specifying multiple mock-based oracles against the same test input is that the behavior of the method under test can be assessed through different lenses.
-In addition to checking the output of a method directly with a straightforward assertion, we can also verify the actions that should occur within the method.
+Our approach for the synthesis of mocks is based on two fundamentally novel concepts.
+First, the mocks are stubbed with data and interactions observed in production.
+Second, our three mock-based oracles enable powerful behavior verification.
+A key benefit of this latter point is that, in addition to checking the output of a method directly with a straightforward assertion, we also verify the actions that should occur within the method.